aderox20/GPTOS/README.md

 - Package management via vibe coded package manager `gpt`.
 - Works in QEMU and real hardware (x86_64).
 - Custom init and initramfs setup for lightweight boot.
-- (btw dont use this in real hardware pls)
+- Please DO NOT use this on real hardware.
+This OS is just experimental
 ---

 ## Package Repository